malstrom72/microtonic-scripts-sdk/docs/Microtonic JS Reference.md

 ## Engine

 The JavaScript engine in Microtonic is a proprietary JavaScript engine written by Magnus Lidström.
 It was designed to be small, fast, and easy to integrate into existing products.
-It is fully EcmaScript 3 compliant with partial EcmaScript 5 support.
+It is fully ECMAScript 3 compliant with partial ECMAScript 5 support.

-Ecmascript 3 was chosen because it was the first widely adopted standardized version of JavaScript.
+ECMAScript 3 was chosen because it was the first widely adopted standardized version of JavaScript.
 It is a version many programmers are familiar with, and it has everything you need from a scripting language.
-Naturally, more recent versions of Ecmascript offer improvements but at the cost of larger standard libraries and more complex compilers/interpreters.
+Naturally, more recent versions of ECMAScript offer improvements but at the cost of larger standard libraries and more complex compilers/interpreters.

-With that said, a few features from Ecmascript 5 were “retrofitted” into this engine.
+With that said, a few features from ECMAScript 5 were “retrofitted” into this engine.
 Most notably: using `[ ]` for reading individual characters from String objects and JSON support.
 Microtonic also sets up `Object.assign` and `Date.now` from ES6 using "polyfills".